1.2 Safeguarding children, young people and vulnerable

 - We acknowledge that abuse of children can take different forms - physical, emotional, and sexual, as well as

-- When children are suffering from physical, sexual or emotional abuse, or may be experiencing neglect, this may be
+- When children are suffering from physical, sexual or emotional abuse, or experiencing neglect, this may be demonstrated

 - significant changes in their behaviour;

 - their comments which may give cause for concern, or the things they say (direct or indirect